jemmings-git/pyrite_analysis/README.md

 # Emmings et al. Pyrite meta-analysis.
-## Analyse the xDD library for pyrite types through geological time (Figure 1), and conduct statistical analysis of pyrite trace element geochemistry (Figures 2-5)
+## We analysed the xDD library for pyrite types through geological time (Figure 1).
+Then we conducted statistical analysis and machine learning of pyrite trace element geochemistry (Figures 2-5).

 We recommend implementation in RStudio.